Implementing accessible automation

 as with anything osara related, you must select the track or the item first, then the envelope, then the points and then you can perform actions on them.

 using automation items

 Latest OSARA build already has the ability to navigate/select automation items and envelope points.
 From the osara read me: An envelope can contain one or more automation items positioned along the timeline.
 With OSARA, you move to automation items as follows:

-- Select an envelope using control+l or control+shift+l (OSARA: Select next track/take envelope (depending on focus)). (option+L or option+shift+L on mac)
+- Select an envelope using alt+L or alt+shift+L (OSARA: Select next track/take envelope (depending on focus)). (option+L or option+shift+L on mac)

 - The item navigation commands will revert back to moving through media items (instead of automation items) when focus is moved away from the envelope.
 For example, moving to another track and back again will again allow you to move through the media items on the track.